 Design flaws

-Faulty design is a major contributor to building collapse.
+Faulty design is a major contributor to building collapses.
 This can include inadequate structural support, poor load distribution, and failure to consider dynamic forces like wind or seismic activity.
-Designers must adhere to building codes and regulations to withstand such forces.
+Failing to account for dynamic forces can compromise structural integrity and lead to progressive collapse, where the failure of one component brings down others.

 Material failure